thunlp/DPT/README.md

 # DPT

-Source code and dataset for "[Prompt Tuning for Discriminative Pre-trained Language Models](https://openreview.net/pdf?id=eATnJpyojEs)"
+Source code and dataset for Prompt Tuning for Discriminative Pre-trained Language Models"

 Recent works have shown promising results of prompt tuning in stimulating pre-trained language models (PLMs) for natural language processing (NLP) tasks.
 In this work, we present DPT, the first prompt tuning framework for discriminative PLMs, which reformulates NLP tasks into a discriminative language modeling problem.
 Comprehensive experiments on text classification and question answering show that, compared with vanilla fine-tuning, DPT achieves significantly higher performance, and also prevents the unstable problem in tuning large PLMs in both full-set and low-resource settings.